 Groom / groomsmen finish getting dressed: 10 Minutes

-Individual groom portraits. groom with groomsmen individually and all together, groom with close family: 10 Minutes
+Individual Groom portraits, Groom with groomsmen individually and all together, Groom with close family, Groom with ring bearer: 10 Minutes

 Now it's time to get into that beautiful dress!
-You can have your mom help you into your dress while your bridesmaids are getting dressed themselves, and then do a first look with your bridesmaids, or vice versa!
-Or, your bridesmaids and mom can be getting dressed while you put on your garter, and we can do a sexy boudoir photo for the groom, if you'd like!
+You can have your mom help you into your dress and then do a first look with your bridesmaids, or vice versa!
+Or, they can all help together.
+Always remember that it's your day and your wedding gallery, so everything is always up to you.

 First look with bridesmaids (if Mom helped you into the dress), or first look with Mom (if bridesmaids helped you into the dress): 5 Minutes